gpslab/sitemap/README.md

  * `RenderFileStream` - writes a Sitemap to file
  * `RenderIndexFileStream` - writes a Sitemap index to file
  * `RenderGzipFileStream` - writes a Sitemap to Gzip file
- * `RenderBzip2FileStream` - writes a Sitemap to Bzip2 file

 You can use a composition from streams.